bachya/aioguardian/README.md

 client = Client("192.168.1.100")

+# Note that disconnection is accomplished via a coroutine:
 await client.connect()

-# Run various commands
+# ...run commands...

-# Notice that disconnection is via a regular method, not a coroutine:
+# Note that disconnection is accomplished via a regular method:
 client.disconnect()